Daniil-AUT/FosterMoore-Quality-Evaluator/README.md

 ## Homepage

-For more information, visit the project [homepage](https://foster-moore-quality-evaluator.vercel.app).
+For more information on how the application should operate, please visit the project [homepage](https://foster-moore-quality-evaluator.vercel.app).